HackThisSite/CryptoPaste/README.md

 ### Modify the menu

-If you want your custom page, or an outside URL, to be visible in the top menu bar, you will need to create a `app/Resources/views/custom/_menu.yaml.twig` file.
+If you want your custom page or an outside URL to be visible in the top menu bar, you will need to create a `app/Resources/views/custom/_menu.yaml.twig` file.
 You can copy the default `app/Resources/views/default/_menu.yaml.twig` to start and modify as needed.
 You can also use this to hide the default FAQ page if you don't want to show it.

-The `_menu.yaml.html` file must start with a `menu` key, and each menu item is a list of two keys.
+The `_menu.yaml.html` file contents must start with a `menu` key, and each menu item is a list of two keys.
 You must have the **name** key set, and either **slug** or **url**:
 * **name** - The name to show in the menu
 * **slug** - The slug of your custom page (the part of the filename just before the `.html.twig` extension)
 * **url** - A URL to point to